 Non-drug pain relief techniques

-Comfort positions involve holding your child in a way that makes them feel safe and secure.
+Comfort positions or swaddling involve holding your child in a way that makes them feel safe and secure.
 These positions can be calming for your child and allow care providers to complete a procedure safely.

 Swaddling involves securely wrapping a child’s body with a light blanket but leaving the head uncovered.
 This can mimic a mother’s womb and be soothing for an infant.